PGelss/wave_train/README.md

 ## Applications

-see our work on solving the TISE[^1] and TDSE[^2] for coupled excitons and phonons
+see our work on solving the TISE[^2] and TDSE[^3] for coupled excitons and phonons

+[^1]: J. Riedel, P. Gelß, R. Klein, and B. Schmidt, "WaveTrain: A Python Package for Numerical Quantum Mechanics of Chain-Like Systems Based on Tensor Trains", [arXiv:2302.03725](https://arxiv.org/abs/2302.03725)

-[^1]: P. Gelß, R. Klein, S. Matera, B. Schmidt, "Solving the Time-Independent Schrödinger Equation for Chains of Coupled Excitons and Phonons using Tensor Trains", [J. Chem.
+[^2]: P. Gelß, R. Klein, S. Matera, B. Schmidt, "Solving the Time-Independent Schrödinger Equation for Chains of Coupled Excitons and Phonons using Tensor Trains", [J. Chem.
 Phys.
 156 (2), 024109 (2022)](https://doi.org/10.1063/5.0074948)

-[^2]: P. Gelß, R. Klein, S. Matera, and B. Schmidt, "Quantum Dynamics of Coupled Excitons and Phonons in Chain-Like Systems: Tensor Train Approaches and Higher-Order Propagators", [arXiv:2302.03725](https://arxiv.org/abs/2302.03725)
+[^3]: P. Gelß, R. Klein, S. Matera, and B. Schmidt, "Quantum Dynamics of Coupled Excitons and Phonons in Chain-Like Systems: Tensor Train Approaches and Higher-Order Propagators", [arXiv:2302.03725](https://arxiv.org/abs/2302.03725)

-[^3]: J. Riedel, P. Gelß, R. Klein, and B. Schmidt, "WaveTrain: A Python Package for Numerical Quantum Mechanics of Chain-Like Systems Based on Tensor Trains", [arXiv:2302.03725](https://arxiv.org/abs/2302.03725)